ChanakyaVishal/GitIo-SemEval19-Rumor-Detection/index.md

 + We looked for the following words in the tweet :
 'What', 'where', 'when', 'how', 'why', '?': If any of these words are present in the tweet then definitely it is query.
 + 'did', 'do', 'does', 'have', 'has', 'am', 'is', 'are', 'can', 'could', 'may', 'would', 'will', 'should', 'didn't', 'doesn't', 'haven't', 'isn't', 'aren't', 'can't', 'couldn't', 'wouldn't', 'won't', 'shouldn't' : The presence of these words at the start of the tweet implies that the tweet is a query as these are helping verbs and whenever helping verbs occur at the start of the sentence then it is an interrogative sentence.
-+ In the case when none of the above two conditions are matched then we parse the sentence into a word2vec model which is trained on NLTK’s nps_chat corpus and get a vector which is further passed to a 15-class neural network based classifier.
++ In the case when none of the above two conditions are matched then we parse the sentence into **a word2vec model which is trained on NLTK’s nps_chat corpus and get a vector which is further passed to a 15-class neural network based classifier.**
 We trained a 15 class neural net classifier using a Word2Vec model in which the various classes are:
 Accept: 1, Bye: 2, Clarify: 3, Continuer: 4, Emotion: 5, Emphasis: 6, Greet: 7, Other: 8, Reject: 9, Statement: 10, System: 11, nAnswer: 12, whQuestion: 13, yAnswer: 14, ynQuestion: 15
++ If the result of classification is **ynQuestion, whQuestion or Clarify**, then it is definitely a question.

 ### For Denial sentence
-If the tweet is not a question the we do a cosine similarity between the reply tweets’ vector and the source tweets’ vector.
-We set a certain threshold of 0.25, if the similarity was lesser than this threshold then we considered it to be a statement of denial.
-The dissimilarity between the source tweet and the reply gives an insight to the intent of the reply, the similarity between the source tweet and the reply tweet would be very low if the they had a difference in opinion, hence a lower cosine similarity would imply a greater difference in opinion and thus we can infer that the reply tweet was in denial to the source tweet.
+If the tweet is not a question, then we count the number of positive and negative words in the tweet.
+We found that if the number of denial terms is greater than that of the positive words then there it implied that the tweet was more likely to be a tweet denying the source tweet.
+The negative terms in our corpus include terms like: “abuse”,”false”,”belittle”,”issue”,”laughable”.

 ### For Supportive sentence
-Comments are given usually to add more information to the source tweet in a neutral way.
-Hence they wouldn’t be very similar to the source tweet like a supportive comment but would also not be very different from it.
-If the cosine similarity of the source tweets’ vector and the reply tweets’ vector is between 0.25 and 0.5 then we considered the tweet to be a comment.

-If the result of classification is ynQuestion, whQuestion or Clairfy, then it is definitely a question.
+Similar to the process of obtaining denial tweets we found out that the reply tweet was overwhelmingly supportive if the number of positive terms was greater than that of the negative terms.
+The positive terms in our corpus include terms like: “right”,”undisputable”,”true”,”wow”,”wonderous”

 ### For Commentative tweets
-If the threshold was between 0.25 and 0.5 then we considered the tweet to be of the commentative type.
+If the number of positive and negative tweets were equivalent then that meant that the author of the reply tweet was neutral in the opinion.
+Hence its has to be comment.

 ## Word2Vec based Neural Network Classifier